Patrick-Old/twilio-global-ocean/README.md

 `pip install --upgrade pip`

-5. Last, install all packages using `pip` to the virtual environment.
+5. Install all packages using `pip` to the virtual environment.

 `pip install -r requirements.txt`